Czech Republic–Germany relations: Background

 After Adolf Hitler's rise to power in Germany, the Nazi German government sought to inflame nationalistic tensions in neighbouring Czechoslovakia, and instructed local Nazi leader Konrad Henlein, the leader of the German minority in the Czech borderlands, to make unreasonable demands on the Czech government and to attempt to paralyse the First Czechoslovak Republic.
 Ethnic German nationalists backed by Hitler demanded the union of German-speaking districts with Germany.
 At the height of Western Appeasement of Nazi Germany, the British and French-backed Munich Agreement granted the German areas, including all of the crucial Czechoslovak border fortifications, to Germany.
 Despite the Czech-French alliance, Czech officials were not invited to negotiate and were informed of the agreement only after its conclusion.
-The defenceless Czechoslovak state was forced to give up one third of Slovakia to Hungary, and the Zaolzie area, containing the only railway between the Czech lands and Slovakia, to Poland.
+The defenceless Czechoslovak state was forced to give up one third of Slovakia to Hungary, and the Trans-Olza area, containing the only railway between the Czech lands and Slovakia, to Poland.
 The Czechoslovak leadership fled to London and Hitler seized the rest of Czechoslovakia.
 The German occupation of Czechoslovakia destroyed the Czechoslovak state, the only Central European parliamentary democracy, and sought to "reintegrate" Bohemia and Moravia into the Nazi empire.
-This Nazi German policy took the form of so-called Grundplanung OA (Basic planning) from the summer of 1938, which included extermination of Czech nation, and later the genocidal Generalplan Ost.
+This Nazi German policy took the form of so-called Grundplanung OA (Basic planning) from the summer of 1938, which included the extermination of Czech nation, and later the genocidal Generalplan Ost.

-At the end of the war, as part of the post-war flight and expulsion of Germans, the German population was expelled from Czechoslovakia in accordance with the Potsdam Agreement.
+At the end of the war, as part of the post-war flight and expulsion of Germans, the German population was expelled from Czechoslovakia in accordance with the Potsdam Agreement and Beneš decrees.
 These expulsions were carried out by the army and wartime resistance forces.
 An estimated 2.4 million ethnic Germans were deported to East and West Germany, of whom several thousand perished in the population movement.
-There have been calls within Germany for the compensation of the refugees, which the Czech government has refused to entertain, citing the German occupation, wartime injustices, the German minority's support for the Nazi Party, genocidal plans by the German government, and atrocities such as the Lidice Massacre.
+There have been calls within Germany for the compensation of the refugees, which the Czech government has refused to entertain, citing the German occupation, wartime injustices, the German minority's support for the Nazi Party, genocidal plans by the German government, and atrocities such as the Lidice massacre.

 Modern relations

 After the end of the Cold War, relations warmed between the newly-reunified Federal Republic of Germany and the newly-democratic Czech Republic.
-On February 27, 1992, German Chancellor Helmut Kohl and Czechoslovak President Václav Havel signed a treaty of friendship, known as Czech-German Declaration.
+On 27 February 1992, German Chancellor Helmut Kohl and Czechoslovak President Václav Havel signed a treaty of friendship, known as Czech-German Declaration.
 In 2012, German President Joachim Gauck and Czech President Václav Klaus jointly visited Lidice, a Czech village razed to the ground by German forces in 1942, heralding a leap in Czech-German rapprochement.
 As a result of the Schengen Agreement, there are no border checks between the two countries, and their borders are completely open to one another.
 Citizens from one state may also freely move to and work in the other state as a result of the European Union's freedom of movement for workers.